Cognitive Development: Moral Education for Ages Twelve to Fifteen Years

 Typically, individuals will:

-03. Explore the concepts of respect, grace, courtesy, compassion, kindness and how these qualities and behaviours influence relationships.
+03. Explore and examine the concepts of respect, grace, courtesy, empathy, compassion, kindness and how these qualities and behaviours influence relationships.

-04. Explore the concept of emotional intelligence and the ways self-discipline can be enhanced by awareness of emotional triggers and responses.
+04. Explore the concept of emotional intelligence and analyse the ways self-regulation can be enhanced by awareness of emotional triggers and responses.

 + Materials and Activity

-• Socratic seminar to explore literature on the topic of personal development
+• Discussion and/or Socratic seminar to explore various texts (both digital and other) on the topic of personal development, adoelscent development and key issues exploring positive and negative impacts upon identity

 • Student Leadership Roles